Preventive Mastectomy: 6 Years Later

 Another was a mother wanting to know how to tell her kids about the surgery.

-Yet another was a simple message of thanks, letting me know that reading through my posts allowed her to make the right decision for herself, and her family.
+Yet another was a simple message of thanks, letting me know that reading through my posts allowed her to make the right decision for herself and her family.

-I’ll be getting ready for the day and suddenly the pale pink slice of scar that runs along the bottom of both my breasts will catch my eye…and I’ll remember again how long it took them to heal.
+I’ll be getting ready for the day, and suddenly, the pale pink slice of scar that runs along the bottom of both my breasts will catch my eye…and I’ll remember again how long it took them to heal.

 I have found myself taking risks and chances I never would have dared before.